 Environmental Hazards and Their Mitigation

-- Conduct thorough assessments to identify hazardous materials.
+- Conduct thorough assessments to find hazardous materials before work starts.

-- Implement strict safety protocols to protect workers.
+- Put strict safety protocols in place to limit exposure.

 Emergency Response Planning